Spokane increases required notice before rents can be increased

 Councilwoman Kitty Klitzke rebutted that the costs of action would be overshadowed by the costs of inaction.

-"The burden for folks that get a 40% rent increase is much higher and much more compelling than the inconvenience of having to plan six months ahead for your investment property," she quipped.
+"The burden for folks that get a 40% rent increase is much higher and much more compelling than the inconvenience of having to plan six months ahead for your investment property," she said.